-God is many things, as the Bible does and continues to communicate to humanity, however, one great place to begin the journey of discovering God’s nature, is with these 3 words that theologians have coined and used to describe aspects of God’s abilities, and nature.
+God is many things, as the Bible does and continues to communicate to humanity.
+However, one great place to begin the journey of discovering God’s nature is with three words that theologians have coined and used to describe aspects of God’s abilities, and nature.
 These words are Omnipotent, Omniscient & Omnipresent.
-Below I will help define them, and qualify what they mean traditionally, and maybe more importantly, what they don’t mean.
+In this Deep Dive, I will help define them and qualify what they mean traditionally, and, maybe more importantly, what they don’t mean.

-Sharing the suffix omni again, compounded with the Latin word for ‘knowledge’, scienta, omniscient means all-knowledge.
-A.W Tozer puts it like this, God knows “every possible item of knowledge concerning everything that exists or could have existed anywhere in the universe at any time in the past or that may exist in the centuries or ages yet unborn but it is more: it is to say that God has never learned and cannot learn” Again, this notion is expressed in scriptures such as; Psalm 139:1-4, Proverbs 15:3, and in Revelation 20:12.
-A classic line of thinking from here is, if God knows all, he must all things, both good and evil, therefore God mustn’t holy and perfect, because he knows evil.
-This however has been postulated by philosophers and theologians for millennia, which is not to discard the issue without feeling it’s true gravity, however, I feel that Aquinas speaks to this well in his Magnum Opus stating that “To know a thing by something else only, belongs to imperfect knowledge, if that thing is of itself knowable; but evil is not of itself knowable, forasmuch as the very nature of evil means the privation of good; therefore evil can neither be defined nor known except by good.”
-It is important to our theology and our sanity, that we trust God in this particular omni, as the perfect Father that he is, else we may find ourselves on a slippery slope of misunderstanding and unsubstantiated doubts.
+Sharing the suffix ‘omni’ again, compounded with the Latin word for ‘knowledge’, ‘scienta’, omniscient means ‘all-knowledge’.
+A.W Tozer puts it like this, God knows ‘every possible item of knowledge concerning everything that exists or could have existed anywhere in the universe at any time in the past or that may exist in the centuries or ages yet unborn but it is more: it is to say that God has never learned and cannot learn’.
+Again, this notion is expressed in scriptures such as Psalm 139:1-4, Proverbs 15:3, and Revelation 20:12.
+A classic line of thinking from here is ‘If God knows all, He must know all things, both good and evil, therefore God mustn’t be holy and perfect, because He knows evil.
+This, however, has been postulated by philosophers and theologians for millennia, which is not to discard the issue without feeling its true gravity.
+However, I feel that Aquinas speaks to this well in his Magnum Opus stating that ‘To know a thing by something else only, belongs to imperfect knowledge, if that thing is of itself knowable; but evil is not of itself knowable, forasmuch as the very nature of evil means the privation of good; therefore evil can neither be defined nor known except by good’.
+It is important to our theology and our sanity, that we trust God in this particular omni as the perfect Father that He is, else we may find ourselves on a slippery slope of misunderstanding and unsubstantiated doubts.